• Skip to primary navigation

 Note: As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
 This helps to offset the costs of maintaining my blog and creating awesome content! 😊

-• NOTE: I updated most of the photographs in November 2022.
+• NOTE: I updated most of the photos in November 2022.
 However, I had some issues with the new process shots, and opted to keep the old process shots because they were more clear.
 When I took photos in 2020, I used purple potatoes rather than new Yukon gold potatoes.

 Step 1 -A food processor with puréed cilantro and chicken broth.